 185BCE – Brihadrata who is believed to be the last Mauryan Empire was assassinated during a military parade, by the commander-in-chief of his guard, the Brahmin general Pusyamitra Sunga, who then took over the throne and established the Sunga dynasty.

-180BCE - The fall of the Mauryas left the Khyber Pass unprotected, due to which a wave of invasions were undertaken.
+180BCE – The fall of the Mauryas left the Khyber Pass unprotected, due to which a wave of invasions was undertaken.
 The Greco-Bactrian king, Demetrius capitalizing on the break-up, conquered southern Afghanistan and Pakistan which resulted in forming the Indo-Greek Kingdom.